The Black Museum (radio series)

 Robert Rietti played the lead roles and Keith Pyott was often in the cast.

 In 2002, Towers produced The Black Museum for television and hired director Gregory Mackenzie to be the showrunner and director for the anthology series using the original narration by Welles.
-The adaptation was shot on location in London in a film noir style and the pilot starred Michael York as the Scotland Yard Inspector Russell.
+The adaptation was shot on location in London in a film noir style and the pilot starred Michael York as Scotland Yard Inspector Russell.

 Programme format and themes

-Walking through the museum, Welles would pause at one of the exhibits, and his description of an artifact served as a device to lead into a wryly narrated dramatised tale of a brutal murder or a vicious crime.
+Walking through the museum, Welles would direct attention to one or two objects with a comment about them, then pause at the specific exhibit, his description of the artifact serving as a device to lead into a wryly narrated dramatized tale of a brutal murder or a vicious crime connected to the artifact.
 In the closing: "Now until we meet again in the same place and I tell you another tale of the Black Museum", Welles would conclude with his signature radio phrase, "I remain, as always, obediently yours".

 With the story themes deriving from objects in the collection (usually with the names of the people involved changed but the facts remaining true to history), the 51 episodes had such titles as "The Tartan Scarf" and "A Piece of Iron Chain" or "Frosted Glass Shards" and "A Khaki Handkerchief".
-An anomaly to the series was an episode called "The Letter" as this was the only story not about murder, but about forgery.
+An anomaly to the series was an episode called "The Letter", as this was the only story not about murder but about forgery.

 Broadcast history

 In the United States, the series aired on the Mutual Network in 1952.
 It was rebroadcast on KABC, Los Angeles, California, in 1963–1964 and on KUAC (FM) in Fairbanks, Alaska, in 1967.

-Beginning on 7 May, 1953, it was also broadcast over Radio Luxembourg, sponsored by the cleaning products Dreft and Mirro.
+Beginning on 7 May 1953, it was also broadcast over Radio Luxembourg, sponsored by the cleaning products Dreft and Mirro.
 Since the BBC carried no commercials, Radio Luxembourg aired sponsored programmes broadcast at night to the UK.

 In the United States, there was a contemporary programme called Whitehall 1212 written and directed by Wyllis Cooper and broadcast by NBC, that was similar in scope to The Black Museum.
 It was hosted by Chief Superintendent John Davidson, curator of the Black Museum.
 It used many of the same selected cases as The Black Museum, and it nearly mirrored its broadcast run.
 The two shows were different in the respect that, while Whitehall 1212 told the story of a case entirely from the point of view of the police, starting from the crime scene, The Black Museum was more heavily dramatised and played out scenes of the actual murders and included scenes from the criminal's point of view.